SAP-samples/teched2023-XP162/Exercises/2_Setup/6_Access Launchpad.md

 **Access the SAP Build Work Zone, standard edition service**

-You are now ready to access the SAP Build Work Zone, standard edition as admin/ site manager of the launchpad.
+You are now ready to access the SAP Build Work Zone, standard edition as an admin or site manager of the launchpad.

 1. From the side panel, click **Instances and Subscriptions** under **Services**.